 In summary: Residential buy-to-let Landlords are no longer able to deduct their finance costs from their property income to arrive at their taxable property profits.
 They will instead receive a basic rate reduction from their income tax liability for their finance costs.

-Will Section 24 Impact Me?
+Will Section 24 Impact my Property Business?

 The good news for basic rate tax payers is that as long as the changes do not make you a higher rate tax payer, you will not lose out financially (at least not as an immediate result of the tax changes).
 This is because you will be paying income tax at 20%, and receiving a tax credit at 20% on the finance costs – so no additional tax will be due.